-Plot aspects in each film include a role of education and hope.
-Gregor said that after the war he hopes to attend school and get an education.
-He has high hopes for Germany and the Soviet Union and he counts on him being young still to afford him the luxury of learning.
-Rita, she also studies to become a teacher, as well as work at the factory.
-So I think that education, especially in East Germany, was emphasized; whether for indoctrinating purposes or just to better themselves with education, is not clear for me, but regardless, Wolf put education into each of the films.
-There is also this fascination with continuing to head westward.
-In each film, they always talk about the west and that they have taken the East and they wonder what it’s like in the West.
-Or the “west wind… smells of coffee” in Divided Heaven.
-Which could mean the West has better resources, good enough coffee to smell and to be fascinated with, for example.
+Plot aspects in each film include faith and hope in education.
+Gregor says that after the war he hopes to attend school and get an education.
+He has high hopes for Germany and the Soviet Union, too, and he counts on his youth to afford him the luxury of learning.
+Rita also studies to become a teacher, as well as work at the factory.
+So, education is emphasized as essential to further progress as a nation; from a character personification perspective.
+There is also a fascination with heading westward.
+In each film, the protagonists always talk about the West and that they have instead chosen the East.
+They wonder what it is like in the West.
+At one point, Manfred observes that the “west wind… smells of coffee” in Divided Heaven.
+Which could mean that the West has better resources, good enough coffee to smell from the East and to be fascinated with, for example.

-Finally, the use of bridges in each film.
-In I Was Nineteen, in the end there is a small bridge for the surrendering German soldiers to cross to come into the village where the movie ends.
-This can be the connecting of each side (East and West) physically or socially.
-Each side has German people, they are one people.
-In Divided Heaven, after Rita’s breakdown she is living next to an enormous stone bridge.
-Her and Manfred also cross a foot bridge each time they go down by the river.
-I think that regardless of a wall, the bridges will always be built.
+Finally, the use of bridges as a backdrop in each film is significant.
+At the end of I Was Nineteen, there is a small bridge that the surrendering German soldiers cross over into the fortified village where the movie ends.
+This can be understood in hopeful terms as connecting the two sides (East and West) physically or socially.
+Each side has German people; they are two former enemies joining forces to become one people again.
+In Divided Heaven, after Rita’s breakdown, she lives next to an enormous stone bridge that becomes the focus of the camera again and again.
+She and Manfred also cross a foot bridge each time they go down by the river.
 Bridges connect things, and as the water passes beneath a bridge, in English, we say this to mean: “what happened happened”.
 So, could this be a statement from Wolf to say that what happened is just water under the bridge?
-Or is it something more, that he was trying to bring the East and West Germany together?
-Either the East Germans go to the West or vice versa.
-Or even if dialogue and a connection is still important to cooperate with one another?
-If any political themes are in either film, I Was Nineteen is anti-fascist and Divided Heaven would be anti-capitalist.
+Could this be a subtle symbol of hope of East and West Germany, or the Cold War to end just as quick as it started?
+Perhaps a political statement urging both sides to engage in dialogue and move past the 2 ideologies.